tughi/recode/Thoughts.md

         return v2
     }

-Depending on the generic type parameters and function's body, the compiler might generate multiple instances of a generic function.
+The compiler will generate dedicated code for each specialization of a generic function.

 ## Macros